 B. E-mail:

-1. Any message sent or received via a City of Galion e-mail system may be monitored by the Employer at any time, with or without prior notification.
+1. Any message sent or received may be monitored by the Employer at any time, with or without prior notification.
 If the Employer discovers any misconduct or criminal activity, the information contained in such e-mail messages may be used to document such conduct and may be revealed to the appropriate authorities.
 All e-mail usage shall comply with the Employer’s policy and all state and federal laws including those barring discrimination because of age, race, sex, religion, disability, etc.

 2. E-mail relevant to the course of business at the Galion City Health Department should be printed and filed in the same manner as written correspondence.